The Rowing Playbook: Four Rules Every Operator Should Know

 The Compound Effect

-But when all four operate together, something remarkable happens.
-Teams start moving faster than their individual capabilities suggest.
-They begin anticipating problems before they occur.
-They develop an intuitive sense of when to push harder and when to adjust course.
+When all four combine, something remarkable happens.
+Teams move faster than their individual capabilities suggest.
+They anticipate problems before they appear.
+They know when to push and when to adjust.

-Rowing taught me that leadership is not about shouting from the stern.
-It is about building systems where excellence emerges from the crew.
+Rowing taught me that leadership isn’t about shouting from the stern.
+It’s about building systems where excellence emerges from the crew.

 Final Pull